DDS16STO/github/README.md

 ### Step 1: Clone the repository

 1. Create a GitHub account
 * There are several ways to a clone the repository (or project).
 One way is to use GitHub's official client for Mac and Windows.
-Head over to https://desktop.github.com and download the app.
+Opem GitHub Desktop if you already have it installed, or head over to https://desktop.github.com and download the app.
-* Install the app, and log in with your GitHub account.
-* Go back to your browser and head over to https://github.com/TheCodePub/thecodepub.github.io
+* In your browser, head over to https://github.com/DDS16STO/DDS16STO.github.io
 * Look for a button on the far right labeled "Clone in Desktop".
 Click it to clone the repository.

 ### Step 2: Add yourself to the list

 1. In GitHub for Desktop, open the folder of the newly cloned repository by clicking on `Repository -> Open in Finder` (or press CMD+Shift+F)
 * We need an image for the list, so let's start by adding it to the project.
-Find the folder `/images/hackers/`.
+Find the folder `/images/people/`.
 Add an image to it (of yourself or something else), and make it 260 px wide and 260 px tall.
 Copy the filename of the image—we'll need it soon.
-* Locate and open the folder called `_hackers`
+* Locate and open the folder called `_people`
 * You'll see files ending in `.md`.
 Make a duplicate out of one of them (anyone), and rename the file to include your own name, like so: `[your-name].md`.
 * Open your newly duplicated file with a text editor.
 If you haven't installed a text editor, try [Sublime](http://sublimetext.com).
 * Change the file to include your name, and your twitter username if you have any.
 On the row that says `image:`, paste in the filename of your newly added image.